-The University's proportion of the net pension liability at June 30, 2023 is shown on the previous page.
+The University's proportion of the net pension liability at June 30, 2024 and 2023 is shown on the previous page.

-PENSION EXPENSE AND DEFERRED OUTFLOWS OF RESOURCES AND DEFERRED INFLOWS OF RESOURCES

-RELATED TO PENSIONS
+PENSION EXPENSE AND DEFERRED OUTFLOWS OF RESOURCES AND DEFERRED INFLOWS OF RESOURCES RELATED TO PENSIONS

 Annual changes to the net pension liability resulting from differences between expected and actual experience with regard to economic and demographic factors and from changes of assumptions about future economic or demographic factors or other inputs are deferred and amortized over the average of the expected remaining service life of active and inactive members.
-For the year ended June 30, 2023, the remaining service life was 3.73 years.
+For the years ended June 30, 2024 and 2023, the remaining service life was 3.59 years and 3.73 years, respectively.
 Differences between projected and actual earnings on pension plan investments are amortized over a closed period of 5 years.
 The first year of amortization is recognized as pension expense with the remaining years shown as a deferred outflow of resources.
 The deferred outflow of resources reported by an employer should include contributions made by the employer during its fiscal year that will be reflected in the net pension liability in the next measurement period.

-The University's proportionate share of the collective pension expense for the year ended June 30, 2023 is equal to the collective pension expense multiplied by the employer's allocation percentage, or \$60.4 million.
+The University's proportionate share of the collective pension expense for the years ended June 30, 2024 and 2023 is equal to the collective pension expense multiplied by the employer's allocation percentage, or \$111.9 million and \$60.4 million, respectively.
 Since certain expense items are amortized over closed periods each year, the deferred portions of these items must be tracked annually.
 If the amounts serve to reduce pension expense, they are labeled deferred inflows; if they will increase pension expense, they are labeled deferred outflows.